BitBangersCode/NodeBB-Wiki/Upgrading-NodeBB.md

 NodeBB's periodic releases are located in the [Releases](https://github.com/designcreateplay/NodeBB/releases).
 These releases contain what is usually considered the most bug-free code, and is designed to be used on production-level instances of NodeBB.

+You can utilise git to install a specific version of NodeBB, and upgrade periodically as new releases are made.

-To obtain more recent fixes and features, you can also `git clone` the latest version directly from the repository, although its stability cannot be guaranteed.
+To obtain the latest fixes and features, you can also `git clone` the latest version directly from the repository (`master` branch), although its stability cannot be guaranteed.
 Core developers will attempt to ensure that every commit results in a working client, even if individual features may not be 100% complete.

 ***As always***, the NodeBB team is not responsible for any misadventures, loss of data, data corruption, or any other bad things that may arise due to a botched upgrade.

 ## Upgrade Path

 NodeBB's upgrade path is designed so that upgrading between versions is straightforward.
 NodeBB will provide upgrade compatibility (via the `--upgrade` flag) between the latest version of a lower branch and the latest version of the higher branch.
 For example, if `v0.2.2` is the latest version in the `v0.2.x` branch, you can switch to the `v0.3.x` branch and suffer no ill effects.
-Upgrading from `v0.2.0` to `v0.3.x` is not supported, and is liable to break.
+Upgrading from `v0.2.0` to `v0.3.x` is not supported, and NodeBB will warn you when attempting to upgrade that you are not upgrading cleanly.

 ### Upgrading between patch revisions